 Step 1: Start by finding out all the facts about the assessment of your property:

 - Gather the facts about your property's real estate assessment.
 For example, what does the assessment office records show the total living area and lot size to be?

 - Ask to talk to the appraiser with the Office who appraised your property.
 Ask that he or she explain why your assessment changed or is assessed at its current level.
 Ask the appraiser to address your concerns regarding incorrect property data, comparable sales used to determine the assessment, and comparable assessments.

 - Assessment information is available from the Real Estate Assessments Information Search. on the web, or over the phone (703.746.4646), via e-mail (firstname.lastname@example.org) or by visiting Room 2600 at City Hall, 301 King Street.

-- The records are available for inspection and copying in the Department on Monday through Friday from noon until 4:00 p.m., except on such days when the office is otherwise closed.
+- The records are available for inspection and copying in the Office on Monday through Friday from noon until 4:00 p.m., except on such days when the office is otherwise closed.

-- It is easier for the Department or the Board to visualize your property and comparable sales and assessments if you include photographs.
-Also, it is easier for Department staff and the members of the Board to follow your presentation of facts and information if:
+- It is easier for the Office or the Board to visualize your property and comparable sales and assessments if you include photographs.
+Also, it is easier for Office staff and the members of the Board to follow your presentation of facts and information if: